BattermanZ/ReleaseNoJutsu/README.md

 ## Features ✨

 - **📖 Track Manga:** Add manga by providing its MangaDex ID.
+- **🗑️ Remove Manga:** Stop tracking a manga you no longer wish to follow.
 - **🔔 Notifications:** Receive updates about new chapters every 6 hours.
 - **✅ Progress Management:** Mark chapters as read or unread.
 - **💾 Database Management:** Uses SQLite to store manga, chapters, and user data.